Does the world seem nuts to you?

 And ALL the WATER we don't use!

-Joseph Jenkins has refined and perfected the technique of collecting and composting human manure to make nutrient dense, excellent food growing soil, to grow food in.
+Joseph Jenkins is my go to guy.
+He has refined and perfected the technique of collecting and composting human manure to make nutrient dense, excellent food growing soil, to grow food in.
 Yep.
 Thats right, people.
-It's very much a thing, a thing that can save lives in lieu of increasing both sanitation and nutrition in communities scarce of water, food and capital.
+It's very much a thing, a thing that can transform lives by improving both sanitation and nutrition in communities scarce of water, food and capital.
+Not only has he pioneered this technique, all over the world, it also works in affluent first world countries when practiced by conscious thinking types too.

 Chapter 2 - Humanure Journeys with Jane (Janes shit show)